-The small but significant and non-transitory increase in price (SSNIP) test has been accepted by the courts as an established method for defining the relevant market.17 A SSNIP test may, however, be misleading in cases regarding abuse of dominance if the test is based on a price that is already above the competitive level (the 'cellophane fallacy'), or if the market is characterised by strong network effects.18 In practice, the assessment is based on a number of circumstances, including not only quantitative evidence of substitution, but also qualitative aspects such as the qualities of the products and their intended use.19 Market definitions in previous cases may provide guidance, but are not precedential.20
+The small but significant and non-transitory increase in price (SSNIP) test has been accepted by the courts as an established method for defining the relevant market.11 A SSNIP test may, however, be misleading in cases regarding abuse of dominance if the test is based on a price that is already above the competitive level (the 'cellophane fallacy'), or if the market is characterised by strong network effects.12 In practice, the assessment is based on a number of circumstances, including not only quantitative evidence of substitution, but also qualitative aspects such as the qualities of the products and their intended use.13 Market definitions in previous cases may provide guidance, but are not precedential.14

 ii Market power

-The term 'dominant position' is interpreted the same way as it is in Article 102 TFEU.
-As regards a definition of the term, the preparatory works to the previous Competition Act (preparatory works)21 refer to the judgment of the CJEU in United Brands, in which a dominant position was defined as:
+The term 'dominant position' is interpreted the same way as it is in Article 102 of the TFEU.
+As regards a definition of the term, the preparatory works to the previous Competition Act (preparatory works)15 refer to the judgment of the Court of Justice of the European Union (CJEU) in United Brands, in which a dominant position was defined as:

-The term 'dominant position' includes both single and collective dominance.23
+The term 'dominant position' includes both single and collective dominance.17